'Several victims' in Czech hospital shooting | DW | 10.12.2019

 The Czech interior minister has said there are several victims in a shooting at a hospital in the eastern Czech city of Ostrava.

-Six people were killed and two others were seriously injured in a shooting at Ostrava City Hospital in the north-east of the Czech Republic near the Polish border, according to Czech police.
+Six people were killed and two others were seriously injured in a shooting at Ostrava City Hospital in the north-east of the Czech Republic, according to the Czech health ministry.

 The attack occurred happened around 7 a.m.
 (0600 GMT) Tuesday morning.
-Police evacuated the hospital and were looking for a male suspect, about 180 cm tall, wearing a red jacket.
-He was reportedly still at large.
+Police evacuated the hospital and were looking for a male suspect.
+Czech TV reported that he was about 180 centimetres (5.9 feet) tall.

-"There is a regional police intervention unit and a rapid deployment unit.
-Unfortunately, the attack claimed several lives," said Interior Minister Jan Hamacek, reported Ceska Televize.
+Police have published a picture of the alleged suspect, showing a man with receding ginger hair and wearing a red jacket.

-Witnesses reported that they had heard shots coming from the emergency room of the hospital in the industrial city, according to media reports.
+Czech Prime Minister Andrej Babis told Czech public television the shooting took place in a waiting room.
+He said he was traveling to the hospital in Ostrava.

 DW sends out a daily selection of the day's news and features.
 Sign up here.